Holiday Storage & Cleanup: Tips for Storing Holiday Cheer 'Til Next Year

 Reuse for Reduced Work

 Aside from the standard decorations that you use year after year, take a hard look at anything else you might want to keep and use again.
-Save any crafty personal touches you create such as name cards, fancy gift bags you receive or unused rolls of wrapping paper.
+Save any crafty personal touches you create or come across such as name cards, fancy gift bags or unused rolls of wrapping paper.